Who Goes There?: Films

 The Thing from Another World (1951) is a loose adaptation of the original story.
-It features James Arness as the Thing, Kenneth Tobey as the Air Force officer, and Robert O. Cornthwaite as the lead scientist.
+It features James Arness as the Thing, Kenneth Tobey as an Air Force officer, and Robert Cornthwaite as the lead scientist.
 In this adaptation, the alien is a humanoid invader (i.e., two arms, two legs, a head) from an unknown planet.
 A plant-based life form, the alien and its race need animal blood to survive.
 He, or rather it, is a one-alien army, capable of creating an entire army of invaders from seed pods contained within its body.

+The film Horror Express (1972) borrows heavily from Campbell's story, but was not an official adaptation nor is Campbell or his story credited in the film.
+Starring Christopher Lee and Peter Cushing, it moves the setting to the Trans-Siberian Railway in the year 1906, where a fossilised Neanderthal-type creature that was found buried in the ice is being transported by an archaeologist.
+After the creature thaws, it comes to life and stalks the passengers on the train.
+A blood test reveals it to be the host for an alien being that came to Earth in prehistoric times and capable of possessing any living being it comes into contact with.
+The alien is capable of jumping from person to person as well as absorbing their memories, prompting a search among the train passengers to determine who the alien now is, while it attempts to obtain the knowledge it needs to build a space craft.

 The John Carpenter 1982 adaptation The Thing, from a screenplay by Bill Lancaster, sticks more closely to Campbell's original story.
 Carpenter remade the film due to The Thing from Another World being one of his favorite films, and the 1951 adaptation featured on a television in Carpenter's original Halloween.
 Carpenter's idea was not to compete with the direction of the earlier film.
 In both the novella and this adaptation, the Thing can imitate any animal-based life form, absorbing the respective hosts' personalities and memories along with their bodies (although the telepathy aspect is omitted).
 When the story begins, the creature has already been discovered and released from the ice by another expedition.
 This version maintains the digestions and metamorphoses alluded to in the original novella, via practical effects such as animatronics.